balderdashy/sails-docs/reference/cli/sailsdebug.md

 $ sails debug
 ```

-One the application is launched, visit the page http://127.0.0.1:8080?port=5858.
-Now you can request your app as usally on port 1337 and debug your code from the browser.
+Once the application is launched, visit http://127.0.0.1:8080?port=5858.
+Now you can request your app as usual on port 1337 and debug your code from the browser.

+@TODO Add explanations about the role of the differents components

-> If you don't see your files in the browser at http://127.0.0.1:8080?port=5858 or if it's very slow to load, try to run node-inspector with --no-preload argument see [node-inspector](https://github.com/node-inspector/node-inspector) for more details
+> If you don't see your files in the browser at http://127.0.0.1:8080?port=5858 or if it's very slow to load, try to run node-inspector with the `--no-preload` argument see [node-inspector](https://github.com/node-inspector/node-inspector) for more details